Atomic Wallet wallet profile

 Customer support is often overlooked when choosing a wallet, but it matters the moment something goes wrong.
 A stuck transaction, a display glitch, or an authentication problem can become stressful fast when your money is on the line.
 Here is what to expect from Atomic Wallet's support options.

 Most self-custody wallets, Atomic Wallet included, operate with leaner support teams than centralized exchanges.
-This is partly by design - a self-custody wallet handles fewer things server-side, so there are fewer things that can go wrong on their end.
+Atomic Wallet uses fewer server-side functions than a centralized exchange.
+Fewer server-side functions can reduce some service failures.
 But when you do need help, the available channels matter.

 Typical support channels: